 Welcome to Visual Language...

-Through interviews and studio visits, this platform will exhibit discussions, commentary, and imagery of contemporary painters who are making an effort to expand the possibilities of painting and contribute to its cultural significance.
+Through interviews and studio visits, this platform will exhibit discussions, commentary, and imagery of contemporary artists who are making contributions to expand the language and cultural significance of painting and other forms of visual art.

-We will attempt to explore the diverse narratives of modern painting, showcasing the compelling voices of this art genre.
-Whether you are an art enthusiast, a collector, or simply seeking inspiration, our site serves as a window into the visionary realm of contemporary painting, inviting you to immerse yourself in the boundless possibilities of this art form.
+We will attempt to explore the diverse narratives of contemporary painting and object creation by showcasing the compelling voices adding to the genre.
+Whether you are an art enthusiast, a collector, or simply seeking inspiration, our site serves as a window into the diverse and significant visual languages of contemporary culture.

 Artist Interviews and Essays

 NOTE: To view more details of the works displayed above please visit https://www.chrisnau.com/ The Brooklyn, NY-based painter, Chris Nau creates monolithic imagery while using mid-scale canvases.
 With consistent clarity, Nau can render structural forms while implementing non-structural and almost accidental […]

 NOTE: To view more details of the works displayed above please visit https://studiostrain.com/index.html David Strain’s canvases are executed through a well-honed sense of pictorial composition and subtle color palettes.
 The viewer’s eye is kept moving around the canvas through a […]

 Ruby R. Scott, specializes in large acrylic paintings that seem to fluctuate between a suggestive narrative and a nuanced visual atmosphere.
 Scott’s compositions can retain one’s attention because of the suggestive qualities that are slowly provided to the viewer.
 A […]